harismuneer/Ultimate-Social-Scrapers/README.md

 - tagged photos
 - videos
 - friends list and their profile photos (including Followers, Following, Work Friends, College Friends etc)
-- and all public posts/statuses available on the user's timeline.
+- and all public posts/statuses available on the user's timeline
-**NEW NEW NEW** Now you can scrape Facebook group posts.
+- **NEW** Now you can scrape Facebook group posts.

 Data is scraped in an organized format to be used for educational/research purposes by researchers.
 This scraper does not use Facebook's Graph API meaning there are no rate limiting issues.